hypertrack/ridesharing-android/README.md

 # Uber-for-X driver & customer apps using HyperTrack SDK

-**🛑WARNING: THIS OPEN SOURCE REPO ISN'T A WORKING REPO.
-WE ARE ACTIVELY WORKING TO UPDATE THIS REPO.
-WE EXPECTED TO GET IT BACK IN A WORKING STATE BY JAN 2019.**
+**🛑WARNING: THIS SAMPLE APPLICATION IS DEPRECATED - IT ISN'T WORKING.
+WE'RE WORKING ON AN IMPROVED PLATFORM AND PLAN TO UPDATE THIS REPO AS SOON AS POSSIBLE.**

+[Please cast your vote](https://hypertrack.canny.io/feature-requests/p/update-sample-apps-to-new-v3-architecture) if you would like to use this sample app and we'll prioritize it accordingly.

 Uber’s business model has given rise to a large number of Uber-for-X services.
 Among other things, X equals moving, parking, courier, groceries, flowers, alcohol, dog walks, massages, dry cleaning, vets, medicines, car washes, roadside assistance and marijuana.
 Through these on-demand platforms, supply and demand are aggregated online for services to be fulfilled offline.